-Below you will find links to several sample projects that Transform Finance is currently engaged with.
+Below is an overview of the projects that Transform Finance is currently engaged with.
 We welcome your feedback on the projects as well as suggestions for new topics we should tackle at the intersection of finance and social justice.

 When it comes to keeping corporations accountable, Divestment and Engagement have dominated for the past few decades.
 But these strategies have inherent limitations, given current investment and political trends.
 This project highlights supplements and alternatives to those strategies.

 In this project, Transform Finance seeks to contribute to a broader racial justice agenda by exploring how investment decisions play a role in driving race-related outcomes and by informing, organizing, and empowering investors with concrete tools across asset classes.

 In an era of globalization and automation, workers are increasingly being treated as costs subordinate to capital.
 This project brings attention to the financial consequences of treating workers as an externality, and what investors can do about it.